kokinide/PARSID/README.md

 from operator import itemgetter import os.path
 ```
+Additionally, blast+ should be locally installed to run Step 1.

 ## Files needed
 1. **Input file**: FASTA file containing the sequences with unique identifiers (e.g. extraction codes, vouchers, accession numbers). **Note**: the unique sequence identifiers should not include special characters (e.g. spaces, vertical bars).
 The sequences should not include gaps.
 Example file:`Input16S_test.fasta`
 2. **Reference Sequences Library (RSL)**: single-marker multi-FASTA file against which the local BLAST of the input file is performed.
 For each lineage of the study group, it contains a representative sequence for each nominal species bearing taxonomic updated nomenclature, and each candidate species (if any) bearing unique working names.
 This multi-FASTA file needs to be structured with unique identifiers for each sequence, which are strings containing either taxonomic relevant information (e.g. species name, voucher etc.) or accession numbers if the sequence is obtained from GenBank. **Note**: the unique sequence identifiers should not include special characters (e.g. spaces, vertical bars) that can hamper the functioning of the code (especially Step 1).
 The sequences should not include gaps.
 Example file: `ReferenceSequencesDatabase_16S_test.fasta`
-3. **Check_tags file (not mandatory)**: CSV format file (delimiters accepted: comma, semicolon, tab, or space) containing the list of the taxa to tag and manually check later. **Note**: the file should be organized into two columns, “Label” and “Check_tag”.
-"Label" can include the whole species name or just a portion (e.g. genus, species, lineage unique code identifier, accession number, etc.), as it is spelled in the RSL.
-"Check_tag" can include whichever check warning associated to that specific label, that will show next to the molecular identification of the lineage (e.g. check sampling locality, check specimen pictures, etc.).
-For the tagged lineages the molecular identification alone is not enough to reliably assign a sample to a lineage, and in those cases further data need to be checked at a later stage (e.g. collection locality, pictures, etc.).
+3. **Check_tags file (not mandatory)**: CSV format file (delimiters accepted: comma, semicolon, tab, or space) containing the list of the taxa to tag and manually check later.
+Molecular data alone are not enough for a reliable identification of some lineages, and in these cases further data need to be integrated (e.g. collection locality, pictures, etc.). **Note**: the file should be organized into two columns, “Label” and “Check_tag”.
+"Label" can include the whole species name or just a portion (e.g. genus, species, lineage unique code identifier, accession number, etc.; note that it has to be spelled as in the RSL).
+"Check_tag" can include whichever check warning associated to that specific label, that will be printed next to the molecular identification of the lineage (e.g. check sampling locality, check specimen pictures, etc.).
 Example file:`Check_tags.csv`

 ## Step 1.
 Create the custom database for the local BLAST from the RSL
-This is the only step that needs to be run from the Python terminal.
+This is the only step that needs to be run from the shell.
 ```
 makeblastdb -in ReferenceSequencesDatabase_16S_test.fasta -parse_seqids -out ref_library -dbtype nucl
 ```